CZERTAINLY/CZERTAINLY-Documentation/docs/60-contributors/05-attributes.md

----
-title: Attributes and Callbacks
-hide_table_of_contents: false
----
 # Attributes and Callbacks

 Although the CZERTAINLY platform is technology independent, each technology have its own specifics that the users should be able to use properly.